The Palms National Park

-The Palms is a small national park located between Cooyar and Yarraman in Queensland, Australia.
+The Palms is a small national park with two sections, one in Cooyar and the other in Kooralgin, both in the Toowoomba Region, Queensland, Australia.
 The main feature of the park is spring-fed gully filled with piccabeen palms.
 Strangler figs, bunya pines and hoop pines also predominate.

+History

 The 12.4 ha park was proclaimed in 1950.

+Attractions

 The birdlife in the park is prolific.

 No camping is allowed in the park but picnics and bushwalks are catered for.